 Non-essential amino acids present in bee bread: alanine, aspartic acid, glutamic acid, glycine, proline, serine, tyrosine, asparagine, glutamine.

-– ashes represent between 1.93 and 3.42% of dry weight.
-An important fraction of ashes is formed by
+It represents between 1.93 and 3.42% of dry weight.

 The presence of minerals in bee pollen is the soil and the pollen gathered from flowers.
 In bee bread the nectar of the flowers is also added, and this is a relevant source of minerals.